What Is the Principle of Least Privilege?

 Here are some major benefits of applying the principle of least privilege for your organization:

 For instance, let’s suppose a system has been infected by malware.
-If this system is part of an organization that follows the principle of least privilege it will not be able to spread to other computers.
-This means that you will reduce the chances of viruses, worms or rootkits being installed since most of your employees will not have the admin rights that enable their installation.
+If this system is part of an organization that follows the principle of least privilege it will not be able to spread to other computers, avoiding SQL injection attacks for instance.
+This means that you will reduce the chances of viruses, worms, or rootkits being executed since most of your employees will not have the admin rights that enable their installation.
 Furthermore, since a potentially affected user has limited rights, the malware will not be able to produce any catastrophic damage, such as permanently deleting or downloading proprietary data.

 What’s more, the danger of unintentional insider threats can always exist inside your organization.
 This means that some employees may unknowingly do harm by clicking on phishing links or following instructions received from imposters.